 This paper has presented a brief description of the geothermal fluid cycle from the reservoir up the production wells through the surface equipment and power plant and back down the reinjection wells.
-Explanations were given why, for geothermal generation, more studies are called for and for a longer time, compared to other power sources.
+Explanations were given why, for geothermal generation, more studies are called for and over a longer time, compared to other power sources.
 Also how decisions made early, affect these problems e.g. on pressure at which to operate and power conversion equipment selection and affect the maintenance and operations problems to be encountered.
-In spite of this, most problems have been found to be manageable and a testament to that are the many geothermal power plants around the world.
-Much can be learned from the long experience gathered from these operations where the reservoirs and fluids can be quite different.
+Most problems have been found to be manageable and a testament to that are the many geothermal power plants around the world.
+Much can be learned from the long experience gathered from these operations where the reservoirs and fluids can be quite different, but some of the same methods can be applied.

-The most persistent problems have to do with the chemistry of the fluid, mainly where the desire is to generate as much electric power from the fluid as possible.
+The most persistent problems have to do with the chemistry of the fluid, mainly where the desire is to generate as much electric power from the fluid as possible by cooling below the silica saturation level.
 By small scale pilot studies and chemical modelling it is possible to find ways around or to manage the most serious chemical problems.
-Pilot studies together with practical experience gained in each field and by applying proven methods will lead to the lowest cost of production.
+Pilot studies together with practical experience gained in each field and by applying proven methods will lead to a lower cost of production.

 The general experience is that it is easy to avoid silica scaling in production wells by maintaining proper wellhead pressure.
 The most common scaling problem is where calcite scaling occurs at the zone of boiling.
 Minor scales in turbine inlet nozzles are removed by "turbine washing" without shutdown.
-In the surface equipment and turbine periodic cleaning is called for, usually by high pressure washing.
+In the surface equipment and turbine periodic cleaning is called for during overhaul, usually by high pressure washing.
 Scaling in reinjection wells and loss of injectivity is, however, a very common problem and is costly to deal with.
 This "un-glorious" side of the geothermal power cycle therefore deserves very careful attention as several of the decisions made early in the project can be costly to deal with later.
 Finally one must remember that the geothermal reservoir evolves over time delivering the fluid at different pressure, mass flow, enthalpy and chemical composition.
 The geothermal power companies are thus facing a constantly changing environment.
-By successfully managing the operation of the plants they can continue to produce over many decades.
+By carefully managing the operation of the plants they can continue to produce over many decades.